 Another interesting way to approach this issue is captured in a model created by Dr. Will Thalheimer that I very much like.
-He calls it his "training maximizers"--check that out at the Training Maximizers article on the Will at Work blog.
+He calls it his "training maximizers".

 You'll also find that sometimes training isn't the best solution.
 Instead, there are lots of cases when you would be better off preparing performance support/job aids for workers.

 In addition, you'll also notice that formal training like the stuff we talked about in this article is best considered as part of a "blended learning solution" that also includes and facilitates experiential learning and social learning.
 Read about that here in our introduction to 70/20/10.

 Finally, you may want to check out the following training guides to see a lot of these workplace training best practices in more specific applications:

 Anything else we should have added?
 We haven't mentioned microlearning, or scenario-based learning, or social learning, or spaced practice, or a variety of other things yet.
 Please leave a comment below!